 It's being attacked in a number of ways from a number of different places.

-Cultural taunting penalties that try to maintain control of the game on the field, all kinds of different things.
+Cultural, taunting penalties, trying to maintain control of the game on the field, all kinds of different things.

-Now I'm not going to predict, because I don't know whether the people that that are really claiming to be profoundly upset by the mental injuries the and because nobody can prove anything yet.
+Now, I'm not going to predict because I don't know whether the people that are really claiming to be profoundly upset by the mental injuries, because nobody can prove anything yet.

-They can there's some limited evidence of it of brain injury in football players when they studied some brains, but there's not enough of them yet to make it any more than anecdotal.
+There's some limited evidence of brain injury in football players when they studied some brains, but there's not enough of them yet to make it any more than anecdotal.

 They can't scientifically say that playing the game leads to Alzheimer's.